Stringy invariants for horospherical varieties of complexity one: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Anne-Sophie Kaloghiros, Hendrik S\"u{\ss}, Willem Veys and Takehiko Yasuda for useful discussions.

-The first author was supported by the Max Planck Institute for Mathematics of Bonn (MPIM) and by the University Heinrich Heine of Duesseldorf.
-The second author was supported partially by the LABEX MILYON (ANR-10-LABX-0070) of Universit\'e de Lyon, within the program "Investissements d'Avenir" (ANR-11-IDEX-0007) operated by the French National Research Agency (ANR), and by the MPIM.
-The last author is partially supported by ANR-15-CE40-0008 (D\'efig\'eo) and by the ERC Grant Agreement nr.
+This research is supported by the Max Planck Institute for Mathematics of Bonn, the LABEX MILYON (ANR-10-LABX-0070), the project ANR-15-CE40-0008 (D\'efig\'eo) and the ERC Grant Agreement nr.
 246903 NMNAG.